MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-embed-qr-code-link.md

     - **Foreground color:** Black (Hex#000000)

     - **Background color:** Hex#BBBCBF.
 This provides a 30% gray background to help improve the contrast of the QR code.
 This setting provides the best adaptability for a wide variety of environments and lighting conditions.
-If you have trouble detecting an anchor that you provide, try adjust the anchor's image brightness to match the average environmental brightness around the anchor.
+If you have trouble detecting an anchor that you provide, try adjusting the anchor's image brightness to match the average environmental brightness around the anchor.

     > [!NOTE]
     > These settings may not be available in all third-party generators.